ArfNtz/render/README.md

-# render
+# Render

-Simple code to define a document type, feed it with some data, and render it.
+Define a document type, feed it with some data, render it.

-For example I take a flyer document (a.k.a leaflet, tract). `FlyerView` defines the presentation (i.e. document strcture, layout, colors, fonts).  `Flyer.swift` defines the data structure. `main.swift` injects the data structure into the view and renders the document.
+For example I take a flyer document (a.k.a leaflet, tract) :
+- `FlyerView.swift` defines the presentation (i.e. document strcture, layout, colors, fonts).
+- `Flyer.swift` defines the data structure.
+- `main.swift` injects the data structure into the view and renders the document.

 **Motivation**